McZazz/OfflineOpenPGP/README.md

 Make sure you have NPM installed, and enter the src folder with package.json and run: npm install

-While inside the folder with the nwjs executable app, Run the following command to start it, with the path pointing to the src folder in the Offline Open PGP folder: open -n -a nwjs --args "[path/to/src]"
+While inside the folder with the nwjs executable app, run the following command to start it, with the path pointing to the src folder in the Offline Open PGP folder: open -n -a nwjs --args "[path/to/src]"

 Example (src is separate, on the desktop):